xinwenfu/tst-dht-lab--pcb-2/README.md

 **Notes**:
 * The [esp-idf-lib](https://github.com/UncleRus/esp-idf-lib) components are included utilizing the *EXTRA_COMPONENT_DIRS* variable in the [CMakeLists.txt](./CMakeLists.txt) file.
 This occurs in multiple labs and more information can be found on ESP-IDF's [build system description](https://docs.espressif.com/projects/esp-idf/en/v5.1/esp32/api-guides/build-system.html).
-* The hardest part is installing the <!-- CP210x USB -->  to UART Bridge VCP Drivers on the host machine and making it work.
 * The (Optional) tag in the sections for *all* repositories specifies steps of that section are *already done* for the student if using the provided Virtual Machine.